krimuru9336/AI5109-Distributed-Applications/module/module 3/README.md

 ## Overview

 The Chat Application is an Android-based messaging app that allows users to communicate in real-time.
-It provides a user-friendly interface for sending and receiving text messages.
+This Application is created for the submission of the Distributed Application exam - AI5109.

 ## Features

-- Users can sign up with their email and password.
-- Users can log in to their accounts.
-- The app provides a user-friendly interface for seamless navigation.
-- Users can view a list of other registered users.
+- Firebase authentication Verification.
-- Users can start conversations with other users.
+- Intregration with google sign-in.
-- Firebase Cloud Messaging is used for real-time communication.
+- Firebase Realtime Database provides real-time database capability.
-- Users receive instant notifications for new messages.
-- User data, chat messages, and other relevant information are stored in Cloud Firestore.
+- Media files such as image, video, gif sharing.
+- Message editing and deleting feature.
+- Group chat.

 ## Getting Started